Wildlife Tunnels & Corridors Initiative

 1. Wildlife Tunnels Under Roads

-We propose the construction of wildlife tunnels at key crossing points identified through local ecological studies.
-These tunnels would be designed to accommodate species commonly crossing roads in The Townships of East Hampton, ensuring their safety and reducing collisions.
+We propose the construction of wildlife tunnels at key crossing points identified through ecological studies.
+These tunnels would meet the needs of local species commonly crossing roads in East Hampton, reducing collisions and ensuring safe passage.

 Features:

-• Designed for local species (e.g., deer, foxes, rabbits, possums, raccoons, turtles)
+• Designed for local species such as deer, foxes, rabbits, possums, raccoons, and turtles

-• Integrated with fencing to guide animals toward the tunnels.
+• Integrated with guiding fencing to direct animals safely toward the tunnels

-Wildlife corridors are green pathways that connect fragmented habitats, allowing animals to travel freely and safely
+Wildlife corridors are dedicated pathways that reconnect fragmented habitats, enabling animals to move freely and safely across the landscape.

 Features:

-• Utilizes GIS mapping to identify and connect critical habitats.
+• Uses GIS mapping to identify and connect critical habitats

-• Collaborates with private landowners to create wildlife-friendly fencing.
+• Allows collaboration with private landowners to create wildlife-friendly fencing solutions

 A comprehensive map will identify:

-• Road hotspots where wildlife crossings are needed.
+• Road hotspots where wildlife crossings are most needed

-This map will serve as a planning tool for wildlife-friendly infrastructure and guide collaboration with landowners and developers.
+This map will guide planning for wildlife-friendly infrastructure and support cooperation between landowners, developers, and the town.

 Implementation Plan